2018 Democratic Republic of the Congo general election: 2015

 On 26 September, the press reported on a proposed law aimed at regulating referendums, introduced a few days earlier by two AMP MPs.
-While the government insisted that the legislation was merely intended to establish clear procedures for referendums as there was supposedly a legal loophole and that there were no immediate plans to hold one, the proposal sparked significant backlash from the opposition and civil society who once again saw it as another attempt by Kabila to make a consisutional change for a third term.
+While the government insisted that the legislation was merely intended to establish clear procedures for referendums as there was supposedly a legal loophole and that there were no immediate plans to hold one, the proposal sparked significant backlash from the opposition and civil society who once again saw it as another attempt by Kabila to make a constitutional change for a third term.

 Adding to the already turbulent electoral process, CENI President Apollinaire Malu Malu, a generally considered honest administrator who oversaw the widely regarded free and fair 2006 elections but was not involved in the controversial 2011 elections, and his deputy, André Mpungwe both resigned in October, citing health concerns and personal reasons respectively.
 Critics feared that pressures by Kabila were the true reason for their departure.
 Further resignations followed in early November when Chantal Ngoy Thite, CENI's treasurer and a member of a G7 party, stepped down.
 On 16 November, Kabila appointed AMP affiliates to fill these positions, with Corneille Nangaa, a future rebel leader who would go on to claim he rigged the election, being appointed as the new CENI president.

 Facing mounting pressure, Kabila addressed the nation on 28 November, calling for a national dialogue to ensure a peaceful electoral process.
 He announced a preparatory committee but provided no details on its composition or timeline.
 While he agreed to the possibility of an international mediator, he stated that intervention would occur only if major issues arose.
 His suggestion to consider a less costly electoral system raised opposition concerns that he aimed to amend the Constitution to allow an indirect presidential election, potentially enabling him to remain in power, similar to Angolan President José Eduardo dos Santos.
 Major opposition parties decried this effort as manipulation by the government, and so the talks failed.

 On 19 December, opposition parties and civil society organizations formed the Citizen Front 2016.
 However, despite this collaboration, the opposition remained divided.
 Within the largest opposition party, the UDPS, internal conflicts were ongoing on whether to engage in dialogue and potentially join a future national unity government.
 Tshisekedi's son, Félix, and his supporters advocated for participation in talks, while many party officials and grassroots members remained deeply distrustful of Kabila's government and opposed any negotiations.